References

 I will also need your written responses to these prompts:

-5. Tell me how this recommendation letter fits in with the other recommendations you've asked for.
+- Tell me how this recommendation letter fits in with the other recommendations you've asked for.
 Do you want me to emphasize your writing? your research? your participation in discussion? your work as a writing consultant? your development over time? your work with me on projects outside of class? some combination of these things?
-(I will shed light on as many aspects of you and your work as I can, but think about what you most want me to discuss.)
+(I will testify to as many aspects of you and your work as I can, but think about what you most want me to discuss.)

 Your responses will help me write a specific and persuasive recommendation.
 I keep your answers on file for future reference, so if you need me to write another letter in the future we can simply update and add to this information as needed.